 What are the most commonly used order types for online stock trading?
-They are: market orders, limit orders, stop orders, and trailing stop orders.
+They are: market orders, limit orders, stop orders, trailing stop orders, and conditional orders.

 Let’s take a quick dive into each order type and break them down one by one.
-PS – Make sure you have the best online broker to trade with!
+PS – Make sure you have the best online broker to trade with before you get started!

 A market order is most similar to a “buy it now” button on Ebay.
 When you use the buy it now button, you are buying that item, NOW.
 This is same concept of the market order, which basically says, “buy me (or sell) my shares now at whatever the best price is available at this very moment.”

 So, if we were to buy stock with a market order, then we would get our shares at (or close to) the ASK price at the time of the order.
 Similarly, if we were to sell shares of stock with a market order, then we would get our shares sold at (or close to) the BID price at the the time of the order.

 The ASK price is the lowest price a market participant (you, me, hedge fund, etc) is willing to sell their shares for at that moment, and the BID is the highest price someone is willing to buy shares (you, me, hedge fund, etc) for at that moment.

 Tip for success: If the stock is very lightly traded (not a lot of people buying and selling shares) then you have to be careful when using market orders.
 Why?
 Because the bid/ask spread may be wide, which means you may not get a very good price.
 This is why people use limit orders (see next!).